solana-foundation/developer-content/content/courses/intro-to-solana/token-program.md

 As you saw in Explorer, the tokens currently reside in an Associated Token Account attached to our wallet.
-We don't have to remember the address for our associated token account - we can just look it up using `getOrCreateAssociatedTokenAccount()` and providing our address and the mint of the token we want to send.
+We don't have to remember the address for our associated token account - we can just look it up using `getOrCreateAssociatedTokenAccount()` and provide our wallet address and the mint of the token we want to send.
 Likewise, we can find (or make) an ATA for our recipient to hold this token too.